OAGi/Score/docs/test_cases/TestSuite42.md

 1. An end user logins.
 2. He visits the Home page and clicks on the BIE tab.
 3. He clicks the "View/Edit Business Term" from the dropdown list.
+4. Verify that the title in the new page is "Business Term" (Assertion [#1](#test-assertion-4211)).
-4. He clicks the "New Business Term" button from the right above on the "Business Term" page.
+5. He clicks the "New Business Term" button from the right above on the "Business Term" page.
-5. He put the required inputs for Business Term, then "Create" will be enabled.
+6. He put the required inputs for Business Term, then "Create" will be enabled.
-6. He clicks the "Create" button.
-Repeat the step 3-6 a few times to create several business terms (Assertion [#1](#test-assertion-4211)).
+7. He clicks the "Create" button.
+Repeat the steps 5-7 a few times to create several business terms.
+8. Verify that those business terms are listed in the "Business Term" page (Assertion [#2](#test-assertion-4212)).
+9. Repeat the step 5-6, but don't provide the required input for Business Term or External Reference URI on step 6.
+10. Verify that "Create" button is still disabled.
+(Assertion [#3](#test-assertion-4213)).
+11. The end user will go back to "Business Term" page.
-7. He search the newly created business terms by putting some common word in the "Term" field and click Search button.
+12. He will search the newly created business terms by putting some common word in the "Term" field and click Search button.
-8. Verify that only business terms containing the search word are listed in the table (Assertion [#2](#test-assertion-4212)).
+13. Verify that only business terms containing the search word are listed in the table (Assertion [#4](#test-assertion-4214)).
-9. He search the newly created business terms by putting the external reference URI field and click Search button.
+14. He will search the newly created business terms by putting the external reference URI field and click Search button.
-10. Verify that only business terms containing the search URI are listed in the table (Assertion [#3](#test-assertion-4213))
+15. Verify that only business terms containing the search URI are listed in the table (Assertion [#5](#test-assertion-4215))
-11. He clicks on any newly created business term in the table and the Edit Business Term page will open.
-He can modify any fields except "Definition", and the Update button will be enabled.
-He clicks on the Update button and the page will go back to Business Term list page.
+16. He clicks on any newly created business term in the table and the Edit Business Term page will open.
+He can modify any fields except "Definition", and the Update button will be enabled after modification.
+He clicks on the Update button and the page will go back to Business Term page.
-12. Verify that the updated business term can be filtered based on the updated field information by searching on the new information.
-(Assertion [#4](#test-assertion-4214))
+17. Verify that the updated business term can be filtered based on the updated field information by searching on the new information.
+(Assertion [#6](#test-assertion-4216))
-13. He clicks on any newly created business term in the table and the Edit Business Term page will open.
+18. He clicks on any newly created business term in "Business Term" page and the Edit Business Term page will open.
 Verify that the "Definition" field is not editable.
-(Assertion [#5](#test-assertion-4215)).
+(Assertion [#7](#test-assertion-4217)).
-14. The end user goes back to the homem page and clicks on the "View/Edit Business Term" from the BIE dropdown list.
+19. The end user goes back to the home page and clicks on the "View/Edit Business Term" from the BIE dropdown list.
-15. He will create a new business term with the same information twice.
+20. He will create a new business term with the same information twice.
 Verify that the second time, when he clicks on the Create button in "Create Business Term" page, he will get a pop up error message: Invalid parameters, another business term with the same business term and external reference URI already exists!
-(Assertion [#6](#test-assertion-4216)).
+(Assertion [#8](#test-assertion-4218)).
-16. The end user goes back to the homem page and clicks on the "View/Edit Business Term" from the BIE dropdown list.
+21. The end user goes back to the home page and clicks on the "View/Edit Business Term" from the BIE dropdown list.
-17. He selects a business term which has been assigned to some BIEs.
-He clicks on the Discard button and he will get a error message: Discard's forbidden!
+22. He selects a business term which has been assigned to some BIEs.
+He clicks on the Discard button and he will get an error message: Discard's forbidden!
 The business term is used.
-(Assertion [#7](#test-assertion-4217)).
+(Assertion [#9](#test-assertion-4219)).
-18. He selects a business term without any assignments.
+23. He selects a business term without any assignments.
 He clicks on the Discard button and he will get a confirmation dialog which reminds that the business term will be permanently removed.
 He confirms by clicking on the Discard button on the confirmation dialog.
-The businss term is discarded from the table.
-(Assertion [#8](#test-assertion-4218)).
+Verify that the businss term is discarded from the table.
+(Assertion [#10](#test-assertion-42110)).

 ## Test Case 42.2